Giving Back. Never Giving Up.

 Given in honor of USMC Sgt.
 Mecot Camara

-If you are a high school senior currently enrolled or accepted to attend a four-year accredited college or technical institution for the upcoming semester and you have a family member that has served or is currently serving in our military, if you are on active duty or if you are a veteran, please download and complete the form.
+If you are a high school senior accepted to attend a four-year accredited college or technical institution for the upcoming semester and you have a family member that has served or is currently serving in our military, please download and complete the application form.
 Each application will be reviewed by the Board of Directors of the American Brother Foundation.

 Who is Eligible?

-• Must have a verifiable military connection as a service member or dependent family member or a Gold Star family member.
+• Must have a written verifiable military connection such as a DD214 or current paystub

 • Must have a current 3.0 GPA or greater

-• Each application is required to submit a 500 - 600 word essay: What does Patriotism mean to you and how has your service (or your family members’ service) to the United States of America shaped your views?
+• Each applicant is required to submit a 500 to 650-word essay answering: What does Patriotism mean to me and how my family members’ service to the United States of America shaped my views?

 Application Procedures

-• Application must be completed by the applicant and received in the Foundation office no later than March 25, 2024.
-Incomplete or late application will not be reviewed.
+• Application must be emailed or postmarked between December 28, 2024 and March 25, 2025.
+Incomplete or late applications will not be reviewed.
 The packets can be emailed to Scholarships@AmericanBrotherFoundation.org or mailed to:

 American Brother Foundation

 • Each application is reviewed by a Board of Directors of the American Brother Foundation.
-The applications are evaluated based on academics, citizenship, and need.
-The decision of the Board of Directors is final and all those who applied will be notified by email or USPS(regular mail)
+The decision of the Board of Directors is final and all those who apply will be notified by email or USPS (regular mail)

 Meet our 2024 Scholarship Winners